 Sport and Diet

 You need about 20 grams of protein every 2 to 3 hours for maintenance of muscle mass and other bodily functions.
 In practical terms, you should take protein every 2 to 3 hours or every meal should contain protein.
 Eat 3 main meals and 2 to 3 snacks per day.
 Include protein-rich foods (dairy, eggs, nuts, seeds, legumes, meat, fish) in your daily diet.
-Replace your breakfast with a Maxim Protein and Recovery Shake or take a Maxim 40% Protein Bar as a snack.
+Take a Maxim 40% Protein Bar as a snack.
 Make sure you drink enough water (at least 5 glasses a day).
 Eat a varied diet with fresh vegetables and fruit.

 Exercise like an athlete, eat like an athlete